Oliver81594/Encode-text-in-images--Steganographic-web-app/README.md

 *After image:*
 <img src="./examples/edited1.png">
 *Message:*
 Nearly than 3500 lines of Illiad (by Word line counting)
+*Conclusion:*
+As you can see there are no visible changes which means that no one is able to say if a picture hides any information in it.
+The only way to find out is to try to decode it.

 ### Things to do:
 1. Show how much more space you have for your text based on image size